Godmindfamily, Chapter 5

 Put differently, the knowledge belief works feedback loop of Godmindbody applies to TMS, sanctification, and differentiation; acting on the knowledge and the belief successfully strengthens knowledge and confidence in a virtuous cycle.
 ‘Knowledge’ in this context would be Bowen Theory, the relevant passages of scripture, the Godmindfamily perspective, and how it applies to the individual’s family situation.

-For example, Martha’s mother hen-pecked her dad mercilessly.
-Martha comes to associate a feeling of annoyance with every time her husband Jim picks his nose.
-The conditioned response grows over time with each instance of nose-picking, and becomes consciously or unconsciously expected, until Martha starts complaining about Jim’s dirty habit, and finally she gets furious with him, leading to massive arguments (and for his part, Jim responds by defiantly continuing to pick his nose and becoming defensive: ‘I work 50 hours a week, I’m entitled to pick my friggin’ nose when I come home!’).
-By contrast, when a random stranger next to her on the subway picks his nose, Martha is less irritated than when her husband does it, because over the months and years Jim has become associated with the exaggerated emotional response, and she has made a habit of getting mad at him for it, a habit that can be broken by an understanding of what has occurred, and the belief that she will not get angry the next time Jim picks his nose.
-This in turn will help break Jim’s patterns of defiantly picking his nose and getting defensive about it when challenged.
+For example, Martha’s mother pestered her father mercilessly.
+Martha comes to associate a feeling of annoyance with every time her husband Jim comes home slightly drunk on a Friday night.
+The conditioned response grows each time Jim returns inebriated and becomes consciously or unconsciously expected until Martha starts complaining about Jim, and finally she gets furious with him, leading to massive arguments (and for his part, Jim responds defensively).
+By contrast, when a random stranger next to her on the subway gets drunk, Martha is less irritated than when her husband does it, because over the months and years Jim has become associated with the exaggerated emotional response, and she has made a habit of getting angry at him for it, a habit that can be broken by an understanding of what has occurred, and the belief that she will not be irritated the next time Jim returns home a bit drunk.
+This in turn will help break Jim’s pattern of defensiveness.

 Robert Merton also came up with the term ‘role model’, to describe how people emulate the behaviours of people they admire or want to be like, typically selected from the reference set: a social group the individual is not necessarily part of, but compares himself or herself to.[xxii]
 The concept of the role model also engenders numerous self-fulfilling prophecies, in which people consciously or unconsciously expect to be like someone else, and thereby end up like their role model.
 This often happens in families.
 Role models can be good or (more often) bad.